Narotam-Mishra/nextjs-14_learning_new/ReadMe.txt

 # In order to ensure that the function `serverSideFunction` remains server's side only we can use the `server-only` package.

-# When we import server-only module it ensures that the module causes a build time error if it is included in the client's side bundle
+# When we import server-only module it ensures that the module causes a build time error if it is included in the client's side bundle.

+## Lec 57 - Third Party Packages (5:29)

+# Server Component Pattern

+# Integration of third party packages - since server components introduce a new paradigm in react, third-party packages in the ecosystem are gradually adapting, beginning to add the "use-client" directive to components that rely on client-only features, marking a clear distinction in their execution environment.
+However many components from npm packages, which traditionally leverage client-side features, haven't yet integrated this directive.
+Having the absence of "use-client" means that while these components will function correctly in Client Component, they may encounter issues or might not work at all within Server Components.
+To address this, we can wrap third-party components that rely on client-only features in our own Client Components.

+# For the example, we will use the `react-slick` npm package which exports a react Carousel component.
+A Carousel component uses client side feature.

+# If we use Carousel component code on server-route that will thow an error this is because the slider Carousel component using client side features but the library code doesn't have "use-client" directive.
+One solution is to use "use-client" directive within server route but then we cannot use server only features like database calls, secret environment variables etc. To resolve this we must encapsulate third-party components that depend on client only features within our own client component.

+# Third-party packages in react ecosystem are in a transitional phase where numerous packages from npm haven't yet adopted the 'use-client' directive, wrapping such components in our own client-component will allow us to leverage the ecosystem of third-party packages while adhering to new server components model.